Defending against threats, managing the risks

 Timothy Harkness Partner

 Nabeel Yousef Partner

-Nigel Blackaby QC Global Co-Head of International Arbitration and Co-Head of Latin America Practice
+Nigel Blackaby KC Global Co-Head of International Arbitration and Co-Head of Latin America Practice

 Andrew Ewalt Partner

 Eric Mahr Joint Head – Global Antitrust Litigation Group and Washington DC Office Managing Partner

 Matthias Koch Partner